projectcalico/calico/maintenance/troubleshoot/troubleshooting.md

 To view debug logs on some Calico components, set the `LogSeverityScreen` through the associated environment variable.

-To report a problem, please [open an issue in GitHub](https://github.com/projectcalico/calico/issues).
+To report a problem, please {% include open-new-window.html text='open an issue in GitHub' url='https://github.com/projectcalico/calico/issues' %}.

 ### Containers do not have network connectivity